emorch/wizardamigostudy/README.md

 # wizardamigostudy

-documentation of the use of the wizardamigos website
+This repository holds documentation of the use of the wizardamigos website.